zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

      * **zosmf**

         This value specifies that a service accepts z/OSMF LTPA (Lightweight Third-Party Authentication).
-        Use this scheme only for z/OSMF services.
+        This scheme should be used only for z/OSMF service used by the API Gateway Authentication Service and other z/OSMF services that are using the same LTPA key.

+        For more information about z/OSMF Single Sign-on, see [Establishing a single sign-on environment](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.4.0/com.ibm.zosmfcore.multisysplex.help.doc/izuG00hpManageSecurityCredentials.html)

 * **apiml.authentication.applid**